-Please also refer to the Endnotes following the Recommendations for Improving Clinical Services for Adoptive and Guardianship Families (page 5).
+Please also refer to the Endnotes for Recommendations (page 5).

 To suggest additional resources to be added to this list please contact Gail Johnson Vaughan gail@gjv4kids.com

 FINDING AN ADOPTION-COMPETENT THERAPIST

 Parenting any child, born to you or not, brings challenges.
 Children can be wonderfully creative in their choices of behaviors to test your limits, try to have things go their way, or protect themselves when they do not feel safe.
 When those behaviors are troubling, you may wonder if it is normal childhood development for a child that age, or something related to their adoption or guardianship.
 The time may come when you decide to seek help from a mental health professional.
 Here are some things you should keep in mind when you do: